Texas independent oil producer who “rocketed into the national imagination in the late 1940s.”

-“The well could have produced 3,000 barrels of oil a day, but was only allowed twenty because of a glut in the Texas oil market,” the website adds.
-By the end of 1949 McCarthy had more than 400 producing oil and natural wells in Texas and was president of the United States Petroleum Association.
-As his reputation as a hard-charging, hard-drinking wildcatter grew, his estimated worth reached $200 million (about $2 billion today).
+By late 1940s McCarthy had more than 400 producing oil and natural wells in Texas and was president of the United States Petroleum Association.
+As his reputation as a hard-charging, hard-drinking wildcatter grew, his estimated worth reached $200 million (almost $2.2 billion in 2021 dollars).

-A big spender increasingly known as “Diamond Glenn” McCarthy, he produced a movie, “The Green Promise,” starring fellow Irishman Walter Brennan and a new star, Natalie Wood.
-His friends included Errol Flynn, Pat O’Brien, John Wayne, Maureen O’Hara, Dorothy Lamour, Howard Hughes Jr., and Eddie Rickenbacker of Eastern Airlines.
+Increasingly known as “Diamond Glenn” McCarthy, in 1949 he produced the RKO movie “The Green Promise,” starring a young Natalie Wood and fellow Irishman Walter Brennan.
+McCarthy’s growing number of Hollywood friends included Errol Flynn, Pat O’Brien, John Wayne, Maureen O’Hara, Dorothy Lamour, Howard Hughes Jr., and Eddie Rickenbacker of Eastern Airlines.

 Constructed between 1946 and 1949, the 18-story, 1,100-room Shamrock Hotel was the largest in the United States.
 McCarthy spent $21 million to build it.
-He spend another $1 million for its opening day gala on St. Patrick’s day.
+He reportedly spent another $1 million for its opening day gala on St. Patrick’s Day.

 The Shamrock’s opening made Houston a star overnight, one newspaper reported the next day, March 18, 1949.
 The opening gala – where McCarthy also introduced his own label of “Wildcatter” bourbon – was dubbed Houston’s biggest party.